swxxii/Pruner/README.md

 # Pruner

-A simple Python script to remove completed torrents from qBittorrent.
+A simple Python script to remove completed torrents from qBittorrent.<br>
 _Note: PowerShell version no longer maintained!_

+## Features

 - Configurable delay (only remove torrents once completed for X minutes)
 - Skip torrents in certain category (useful for Sonarr)